 These changes affect both the connection with the shot and the messages being sent to the muscles and explain why they play less of those “great” shots they hit in practice.

 A process is something you do irrespective of outcome, but gives you the best chance of getting the desired outcome.
 No matter how good your skills are in golf, you have to realize and accept that you will never have complete control of the outcome.
 For any round of golf, you need to train yourself in being able to focus on process, and let the outcome take care of itself.

 Focus is probably the most important thing you can improve to play better on the course.
 This is why I created my “mental game scorecard”, which forms the basis of my mental game training program, as it holds you accountable to process focus during your shots.
-When we make process the goal, we lower performance anxiety and distraction, and you are more free to engage with the intention for the shot you have in front of you.
+When we make process the goal, we lower performance anxiety and distraction, and you are freer to engage with the intention for the shot you have in front of you.

 The Short Game Process